mr-Mojo/Synthetic-Linegenerator/readme.md

 All augmented images will be written to a folder specified by `-o` (if none is given, `/augmentations` will be used) and can be zipped by using `-z`.
 Use the `-s` toggle if you want the augmented images to be written to their respective separate folders.

+To use several augmentation methods on the files, simply run the augment_images - script again with the former output as input.